rndexe/nowtransmitting/src/exhibits/when-world-laugh.md

 ---
 layout: when-world-laugh
+authortype: Team
+thumb: /static/img/D_Exhibit_Thumbnail.jpg
 title: When the World Was A Laugh
-subtitle: "Decoding the mechanics of a universal experience "
+subtitle: "Decoding the mechanics of a universal experience"
 medium: Speculative fiction, participative collection, video installation
 year: "2021"
 description: >